 IMS MMTEL services documented in TS 22.173 [3] can be applied to this use case.

-Editor's Note: It is FFS the gap between the current IMS MMTEL services and this use case.

 5.17.6 Potential New Requirements needed to support the use case

-[PR 5.17.6-1] The 5G system shall be able to authenticate a digital entity.
+[PR 5.17.6-1] The 5G system shall be able to provide a unique identifier to each digital representation associated with the subscriber.

-Editor's Note: Authentication of digital entities is FFS.

-[PR 5.17.6-2] The 5G system shall be able to consider service settings and parameters specific to a digital entity in a user’s subscription data, when delivering a service to the digital entity.
+[PR 5.17.6-2] The 5G system shall be able to consider service settings and parameters specific to a digital representation in a user’s subscription data, when delivering a service to the digital representation.

+Editor's Note: This requirement is FFS.

+[PR 5.17.6-3] The 5G system shall be able to authorize a digital entity’s level of access to a user’s data stored at the enabler server.

+Editor’s note: The definition of enabler server is FFS

+Editor’s note: The relationship between digital entity, digital representation and user identity is FFS.

+[PR 5.17.6-4] The 5G system shall be able to collect charging information of a digital representation for the communication via 5G system.

+Editor's Note: This requirement is FFS.

+[PR 5.17.6-5] The 5G system shall be able to provide services based on the mapping between a user’s subscription data and digital representation.

+Editor's Note: This requirement is FFS.

+[PR 5.17.6-6] The 5G system shall be able to identify the user (e.g. owner, non-owner) of a digital representation accessing services of the network.

 Editor's Note: This requirement is FFS.

 5.18 Use case on virtual meeting room in financial services